Peter-Bel/Peter-Bel.github.io/essays/ui-frameworks.md

 <img width="200px" class="rounded float-start pe-4" src="../img/html_css_boot.png">

 I have very limited experience with HTML and CSS, and I have absolutely no experience when it comes to using UI frameworks like Bootstrap 5.
 So, as one can imagine, my learning experience with HTML and Bootstrap 5 has been very difficult.
-HTML is a very unique langauge that takes a lot of adjustment, and Bootstrap 5 also take as much time to get used to as any other langauge.
+HTML is a very unique language so programming with it has been a very insightful experience.

 # HTML and CSS

-While very similar to JavaScript, there are many important differences between JavaScript and TypeScript.
-Most notably, the syntax and compatibility of both languages work a bit differently.
-TypeScript is statically typed while JavaScript is dynamically typed.
-This means that variables in TypeScript must be declared when they’re created, but in JavaScript, the variable doesn’t have to be declared.
-There are also minor differences in syntax, such as how mathematical equality is handled: JavaScript uses “==” for loose equality and “===” for strict equality, while TypeScript emphasizes static type-checking and often enforces stricter comparisons.
-Another major difference is that TypeScript can compile into JavaScript.
-This effectively allows the user to develop a program in both languages which can speed up a lot of the programming process.
-I have yet to use this feature of TypeScript, but I feel like this makes the language quite effective from a software engineering standpoint.
-Programming in TypeScript is also programming in JavaScript, and with the support tools provided to the TypeScript language, it can improve the overall code quality of a project.
+My experience programming in base HTML and CSS has been rather straightforward.
+Getting it set up in visual studio was rather simple, and most WOD's (class assignments) felt very manageable to complete.
+I also realized that I was slowly progressing my programming abilities with each assignment.
+One of my assignments was a 3-parter that involved coding a browser history website.
+My completion time of each part got quicker and quicker, 20 minutes for part 1, 14 minutes for part 2, and 13 minutes for part 3.
+With each assignment, I was getting quite comfortable in the language.

 # Bootstrap 5